speed47/spectre-meltdown-checker/README.md

 Spectre & Meltdown Checker
 ==========================

-A shell script to assess your system's resilience against the several [transient execution](https://en.wikipedia.org/wiki/Transient_execution_CPU_vulnerability) CVEs that were published since early 2018.
+A shell script to assess your system's resilience against the several [transient execution](https://en.wikipedia.org/wiki/Transient_execution_CPU_vulnerability) CVEs that were published since early 2018, and give you guidance as to how to mitigate them.

 CVE                                                                             | Name                                                | Aliases
 ------------------------------------------------------------------------------- | --------------------------------------------------- | ---------------------------------